Veteran’s Day/Remembrance Day

 While away on conference ministry, I asked my best friend of 40 plus years to write a tribute to her beloved father and dear uncles who heroically served during World War II.

-Whether you call it Remembrance Day or Veterans Day in North America, “remembering” is an acknowledgement that we grasp what it took for that gutsy generation to defend freedom for the world.
 We not only owe them a debt of gratitude for their service, but more importantly, we need to constantly rehearse the history of their sacrifice that made the quality of life we enjoy today a reality.

 I hope this small portion of our family history will motivate you to write your own family’s record of service, so that future generations can too remember.